davidfoo07/tp/docs/UserGuide.md

 #### `findByDepartment`
 Format: `findByDepartment KEYWORD`

-* Finds contacts who belong to departments that match the specified keyword
+* Finds contacts who belong to departments that match the specified keyword.
-* Search is case-insensitive (e.g., "finance" will match "Finance")
+* Search is case-insensitive (e.g., "finance" will match "Finance").
-* Accepts department short forms (e.g., "HR" will match "Human Resources")
+* Accepts department short forms (e.g., "HR" will match "Human Resources").
-* For partial matches, keyword must contain at least 3 consecutive letters of the department name
+* For partial matches, keyword must contain at least 3 consecutive letters of the department name.
-* Only alphabetic characters and the '&' symbol are allowed in department search terms
+* Only alphabetic characters and the '&' symbol are allowed in department search terms.

 Examples:
-* `findByDepartment Finance` returns all contacts in the Finance department
+* `findByDepartment Finance` returns all contacts in the Finance department.
-* `findByDepartment HR` returns all contacts in the Human Resources department
+* `findByDepartment HR` returns all contacts in the Human Resources department.
-* `findByDepartment Inf` returns all contacts in the Information Technology department
+* `findByDepartment Inf` returns all contacts in the Information Technology department.
-* `findByDepartment Tec` returns all contacts in the Information Technology department
+* `findByDepartment Tec` returns all contacts in the Information Technology department.

 #### `findByJobTitle`
 Format: `findByJobTitle KEYWORD`

-* Finds contacts whose job titles match the specified keyword
+* Finds contacts whose job titles match the specified keyword.
-* Search is case-insensitive
+* Search is case-insensitive.
-* Will match if the keyword matches a full word in the job title
+* Will match if the keyword matches a full word in the job title.
-* For partial matches, keyword must contain at least 3 consecutive letters of a word in the job title
+* For partial matches, keyword must contain at least 3 consecutive letters of a word in the job title.
-* Only alphabetic characters are allowed in job title search terms
+* Only alphabetic characters are allowed in job title search terms.

 Examples:
-* `findByJobTitle Engineer` returns all engineers
+* `findByJobTitle Engineer` returns all engineers.
-* `findByJobTitle Dev` returns all developers
+* `findByJobTitle Dev` returns all developers.
-* `findByJobTitle Coord` returns all coordinators
+* `findByJobTitle Coord` returns all coordinators.

 #### `findByEmploymentType`
 Format: `findByEmploymentType EMPLOYMENT_TYPE`

-* Finds contacts with the specified employment type
+* Finds contacts with the specified employment type.
-* Search must use exact employment type terms or their common variations
-* Only alphabetic characters and hyphens are allowed in search terms
+* Search is case-insensitive.
+* Will match if the keyword matches a full word in the job title.
+* For partial matches, keyword must contain at least 3 consecutive letters of a word in the job title.

 Examples:
-* `findByEmploymentType Part-Time` returns all part-time employees
+* `findByEmploymentType Part-Time` returns all part-time employees.
-* `findByEmploymentType Contract` returns all contractors
+* `findByEmploymentType part` returns all part-time employees.
-* `findByEmploymentType Full-Time` returns all full-time employees (e.g shown below)
+* `findByEmploymentType Full-Time` returns all full-time employees (e.g shown below).
+* `findByEmploymentType ful` returns all full-time employees.

 ![findByEmploymentType](images/findByEmploymentType.png)

 ### Deleting a person : `delete`